torbs/eik-lib.github.io/docs/server_rest_api.md

 A packages is a set of files (javascript, css etc) that is intended to be referenced from an HTML document and loaded by a browser.

 Packages are versioned and consist of one or more files.
-A package are immutable.
+A package of a specific version is immutable.

 ### Endpoint Summary Table